How to Search for Patents

 There are various patent classifications like the International Patent Classification, Cooperative Patent Classification (CPC), etc.

-The 2 main group schemes used by patent offices global are:
+The 2 main group schemes used by patent offices globally are:

-- The International Patent Classificationthere are about 70,000 different IPC codes.
+- The International Patent Classification includes about 70,000 different IPC codes.
 You can survey the class headings and do keyword searches on the WIPO website IPC page.
 We use this type of system as it’s more common.

 Searching using classification codes

 Classification codes can be a helpful tool when examining inventions.
 Keyword searches alone can lead to very large numbers of results.
-Using classification codes collectively with keyword searches can assist you to focus results to an extra flexible level.
+Using classification codes collectively with keyword searches can assist you to get focused results.

-Usually, searchers will make a list of keywords that define the invention and recognise appropriate classification codes.
-Top-level classifications are helpful when the same term can be used to define an invention in varying technology fields.
+Usually, searchers will make a list of keywords that define the invention and recognize appropriate classification codes.
+Top-level classifications are helpful when the same term can be used to define an invention in varying technoloical fields.
 Lower order classifications can be helpful to narrow a search where a huge number of documents are reclaimed.